gorums/music-mcp-rules/docs/METADATA_SCHEMA.md

 ## Overview

-The Music Collection MCP Server uses a comprehensive JSON-based metadata schema to store information about bands, albums, and collection insights.
+The Music Collection MCP Server uses a comprehensive JSON-based metadata schema to store information about bands, albums, collection insights, and folder structure analysis.
 This document provides detailed specifications for all data structures, validation rules, and examples.

 ## Schema Versions

-- **Current Version**: 1.0
+- **Current Version**: 1.1
-- **Migration Support**: From version 0.9 (automatic migration available)
+- **Migration Support**: From version 1.0 and 0.9 (automatic migration available)
 - **Backwards Compatibility**: Maintained within major versions

 ---